 Contact our duty line

-You may be offered an ‘urgent advice slot’.
-These can be booked with the duty practitioner by phone within 5 working days only.
-Please note that if there are no slots available within 5 working days you may need to call again to access one of these slots.
+It should be noted that if there are no available slots within 5 working days, you may be advised to call again to access one of these slots.

 call-us-green